rxg/biers/README.md

   * laplace-approx.rkt - Laplacian quadratic approximation of
     distributions using normal distributions.
 In essence this is McElreath's map/quap function reimplemented in Racket.
-Depends on nlopt Racket package (patched to fix some bugs), which in turn depends on the NLopt C library, as well as racket-ml.
+Depends on nlopt Racket package (patched to fix some bugs, see pull requests), which in turn depends on the NLopt C library, as well as racket-ml.

 	  * <https://github.com/jkominek/nlopt>
 	  * <https://nlopt.readthedocs.io/en/latest/>
 	  * <https://github.com/danking/racket-ml>